garykac/woven/docs/quests.md

 * Protect X vs. Attack X
 	* Team A storms castle/stronghold/town that team B wants to protect
 * Pursuit (or be pursued) or ambush

+## Solo goals:

+* Prevent robot opponent (goblins/ghouls + bad-mage) from going to the Volcano and summoning a dragon.